wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-configure.md

 For more information, see the [PHP Developer Center](/develop/php/).

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 [trial]: /pricing/1rmb-trial/
 [phpinfo()]: http://php.net/manual/en/function.phpinfo.php